Nobody Really Knows I

 Constant Mend Series

-My work in this series explores the dichotomy between beauty and pain that occurs in human experiences.
-The pieces represent our interwoven relationships, their complexity, repetition, overlapping, wounding, healing, transparency and opacity.
+My work in this series explores the dichotomy between wounding and healing that occurs in human relationships.
+The pieces represent our interwoven relationships, their complexity, repetition, overlapping, pain, soothing, transparency and opacity.

 I am interested in the intricate ways we attempt to insulate ourselves from experiencing psychological pain.
 When we withhold, lie, and are in denial a layer of defense is created.
 Sometimes this layer can be deceptively beautiful despite the trauma below.
 These pieces relate to the layers of protection that we build over time to mask our experiences.